Beijing imposes curbs as coronavirus returns to Chinese capital

 After nearly two months with no new infections, Beijing officials have reported 79 cases over the past four days, the city's biggest cluster of infections since February.
 The return of the coronavirus has shrouded Beijing, home to the headquarters of many big corporations, in uncertainty at a time when China is trying to shake off the economic torpor caused by the disease.

 "The containment efforts have rapidly entered into a war-time mode," senior city government official Xu Ying told a news conference.
-Xu said 7,200 neighbourhoods and nearly 100,000 epidemic-control workers had entered the "battlefield".
+Xu said 7,200 neighborhoods and nearly 100,000 epidemic-control workers had entered the "battlefield".

-The new cases have led to officials in many parts of Beijing reimposing tough measures to stifle the spread of the virus, including round-the-clock security checkpoints, closing schools and sports venues and reinstating temperature checks at malls, supermarkets and offices.
-Beijing residents were also advised to avoid crowds and gathering in groups for meals.
+The new cases have led to many parts of Beijing to reimpose tough measures to stifle the spread of the virus, including round-the-clock security checkpoints, closing schools, and sports venues and reinstating temperature checks at malls, supermarkets, and offices.
+Residents were also advised to avoid crowds and gathering in groups for meals.

-Some districts even sent officials to residential compounds in what they described as a "knock, knock" operation to identify people who had visited Xinfadi or been in contact with people who had.
+Some districts even sent officials to residential compounds in what they described as a "knock, knock" operation to identify people who had visited Xinfadi.
 None of Beijing's 16 districts has been hit by a blanket lockdown.

-But access to the neighbourhoods of the people who were infected has been blocked as nucleic acid tests are being administered to residents.
-The 11 neighbourhoods around Xinfadi and 10 others near another market have also been sealed as 90,000 residents undergo tests.
+But access to the neighborhoods of the people who were infected has been blocked as tests are being administered to residents.
+The 11 neighborhoods around Xinfadi and 10 others near another market have also been sealed as 90,000 residents undergo tests.

 Governments in many parts of China warned residents against non-essential travel to the capital and imposed quarantine requirements on visitors from Beijing.
 Some provinces asked people arriving from Beijing's designated high and medium-risk areas to be quarantined for seven days.
 One city in Heilongjiang province is demanding three weeks.

-Baoding, an industrialised city near Beijing, was closely monitoring arrivals.
+Baoding, an industrialized city near Beijing, was closely monitoring arrivals.
 "Every gate to Baoding should be strictly guarded to prevent the contagion from spreading," state media quoted officials as saying.